 We miss your student when they are gone, and we value their contributions to their school.
 We would like you to help ensure that your student attends regularly and is successful in school, whether they are enrolled in either in-person learning or remote learning.
 If your student is going to be absent, please contact your student’s school in advance.
 If an absence was unplanned, please contact the school within two school days of your student’s return.

 If Your Child is Enrolled for In-Person Learning

-- Have your child attend school unless they are truly sick, such as a fever, vomiting, diarrhea, a contagious rash, or any COVID-19 related health conditions as defined in WAC 392-401-020.
+- Have your child attend school unless they are truly sick, such as a fever, vomiting, diarrhea, a contagious rash, or any COVID-19, or other communicable disease related health conditions as defined in WAC 392-401-020.

 - Schedule appointments and arrange travel for times when school is not in session.

 - Keep track of your child’s attendance.
 Missing school, excused or unexcused, puts your child at risk of falling behind.